bpk00/OsuHalaPharmacyApp/README.md

 A comprehensive pharmacy Android application developed using **Java** in **Android Studio**.
 It integrates **Firebase**, **SQLite**, **Google Maps**, and **device sensors** to offer a full-featured health support platform.

+**OsuHala Pharmacy App** is a smart, all-in-one mobile solution developed for OsuHala Pharmacy to streamline and enhance the customer experience.
+The primary functionality of the app is to **display the availability of pharmacy items**, allowing users to browse through products before visiting the pharmacy physically.
+The app also includes a range of additional pharmacy and healthcare-related features.

 ##
 ## 🚀 Features